Battle of Strasbourg: Advance to battlefield

 The campaigning season was by now well-advanced, as Julian had spent a considerable time restoring Saverne.
 But it was still summer, as the weather was hot and wheat was ripe in the fields.
 It was therefore probably August.

 Reconstructing a timetable for the day of the battle is tentative due to ambiguous statements in Ammianus (which may have been caused by manuscript copying-errors).
 It appears that Julian's army set forth at dawn, and apparently arrived within sight of the barbarian entrenchments (vallum) outside Strasbourg at around midday, after a march of 21 Roman miles.
 (A contradictory statement in Julian's speech implies that the army was still far from its destination and faced a night march to reach it.
 But this is incompatible with all the other available data and should thus probably be disregarded).
 The starting-point was probably Saverne, since this is the last stated location of Julian's army, and it lay a consistent distance from Strasbourg on the Roman highway.

-At the end of the march, Julian gave a speech to the assembled army.
-Its wording could be read as implying that Julian had already had a fortified marching-camp built (in accordance with standard Roman military practice), or that he was simply proposing to do so.
-In any case, it appears that Julian, concerned that his men might be too tired to fight after a 6-hour march in the hot sun, urged that the clash be postponed until the following day.
+Ammianus reports that at the end of the march, Julian gave a speech to the assembled army.
+This speech, in which Julian, concerned that his men might be too tired to fight after a 6-hour march in the hot sun, urged that the clash be postponed until the following day.
 But his officers and men would have none of it and clamoured to be led against the enemy immediately.
 Julian, who prided himself on acting by consensus, gave way.
-However, since Ammianus states that the battle and subsequent pursuit ended after sunset, it seems unlikely that the army would have actually engaged at midday straight after the march without a few hours rest and refreshment (and, if a camp was built, a couple of hours spent on that task).
-It thus seems more likely that battle commenced in the late afternoon.
+However, this is a rhetorical convention used by many ancient historians, and trusting Ammianus too far, has misled later historians such as Edward Gibbon.
+Since Ammianus reports the battle and subsequent pursuit ended after sunset, it seems unlikely that the army would have actually engaged at midday straight after the march without a few hours rest and refreshment (and, if a camp was built, a couple of hours spent on that task).
+It thus seems likely that battle commenced in the late afternoon.

 Chnodomar, alerted by his lookouts that the Roman army was at hand, moved his army forward from its base before the ruined walls of Strasbourg to his chosen battlefield nearby.
 The battlefield was a gently-sloping hill a few miles from the Rhine, partly fields with ripe wheat.
 Libanius claims that on one side was an "elevated water course" (presumably an aqueduct or canal), built over a swamp.
 But this seems incompatible with Ammianus' statement that the battle took place on higher ground (as water could hardly flow uphill), and may be a garbled detail from another of Julian's battles.
 One leading theory is that the battle took place near the village of Oberhausbergen 3 km NW of Strasbourg.
 The western edge of the battle field was defined by the Metz-Strasbourg Roman highway, on the far side of which was broken, wooded ground impassable to cavalry.